davidclaveau/lighthouse-web-notes/Week_3/Day_3/HTTP_Cookies_and_User_Authentication.md

 * Of course, all of this is quite problematic because cookies are easily available to end users
   * We wouldn't want to share the cookie values as plain text
-  * The code needs to be a lot more defensive about this stuff
+  * The code needs to be a lot more defensive about this

 ---